What do I need to know before I fly?

 When booking travel for an Unaccompanied Minor (UM) please be advised of the following:

 You will be asked to provide the name, phone number and address for the responsible party dropping off and picking up the child.
-UM's may not travel on flights departing between 9pm and 5am or connect to flights departing between those hours.
-Regardless of time or arrival/ departure, UM's will not be accepted on the last flight of the day to any destination.
-NOTE: Due to limited flight schedules into Valdez, Cordova and Bethel, exceptions may be made at the discretion of the responsible party.
+UMs may not travel on flights departing between 9 p.m. and 5 a.m. or connect to flights departing between those hours.

-All UM passengers must be checked-in a minimum of 90 minutes prior to the scheduled departure of his/her flight.
+All UM passengers must be checked in a minimum of 60 minutes prior to the scheduled departure of their flight.
 Photo ID will be required from the guardians designated for drop-off and pick-up.
-Regarding outbound travel: The responsible party must stay with the child until the flight has departed (is airborne).
+Regarding outbound travel, the responsible party must stay with the child until the flight has departed (is airborne).

-To arrange travel or for questions regarding Unaccompanied Minor service, please contact our reservation office at 800-866-8394.
+To arrange travel or for questions regarding Unaccompanied Minor service, please contact our Reservations office at 800-866-8394.

 Era Alaska complies with the U.S. Department of Agriculture (USDA) and International Air Transport Association (IATA) regulations for the humane transportation of animals.

-Due to health risks, Brachycephalic (short nose) dogs and cats will be accepted at the owner's risk.
-The following are considered short nose dogs: American Pit Bull Terrier, American Staffordshire, Boston Terrier, Brussels Griffin, Bull Mastiff, Bull Terrier, Chow Chow, Dutch Pug, English Bulldog, English Toy Spaniel, French Bulldog, Japanese Boxer, Japanese Spaniel, Pekinese Pug, Shih Tsu, Staffordshire Bull Terrier, Terrier.
-Short nose cats include: Burmese, Exotic, Himalayan, and Persian.
+Due to health risks, brachycephalic (short nose) dogs and cats will be accepted at the owner's risk.
+The following are considered short nose dogs: American Pit Bull Terrier, American Staffordshire, Boston Terrier, Brussels Griffin, Bull Mastiff, Bull Terrier, Chow Chow, Dutch Pug, English Bulldog, English Toy Spaniel, French Bulldog, Japanese Boxer, Japanese Spaniel, Pekinese Pug, Shih Tsu, Staffordshire Bull Terrier and Terrier.
+Short nose cats include: Burmese, Exotic, Himalayan and Persian.